JesseEmond/theoretical/merge/README.md

   to the kth biggest element, while the other one points to the last element seen within its subarray part of the k biggest elements.

-  In simpler terms, point to the end of xs and ys and move, in descending order through the array, both pointers until we've moved k times.
+  In simpler terms: point to the end of xs and ys and move, in descending order through the array, both pointers until we've moved k times.

   Assumes k <= |xs|+|ys| and that xs and ys are sorted.